valu3s-mu/demo-videos/README.md

-# VALU3S Mu-FREt Demo Videos
+# VALU3S Mu-FRET Demo Videos

 This repository contains demonstraction videos of Mu-FRET's refactoring functionality.
 Mu-FRET itself can be found in the [Mu-FRET repository](https://github.com/valu3s-mu/mu-fret).